phronmophobic/blog/markdown/fastleannative.md

 ## Variadic Functions

-While rare for most library APIs, C ABI functions may be variadiac (ie. accept different numbers of arguments).
+While rare for most library APIs, C ABI functions may be variadic (ie. accept different numbers of arguments).
 The canonical example is `printf`.
-Below is the C definition for `printf` and an example of its usage):
+Below is the C definition for `printf` and an example of its usage:

 ```c